bitcoindevkit/bdk_wallet/docs/adr/0003_events.md

 * Could be confusing to users which function to use, the original or new one.
 * If in a future breaking release we decide to always return events we'll need to deprecate `Wallet::apply_update_events`.

+#### Option 4: Create events directly from Wallet::Update

+The `wallet::Update` structure passed into the `Wallet::apply_update` function contains any new transaction or blockchain data found in a `FullScanResponse` or `SyncResponse`.
+Events could be generated from only this data.

+**Pros:**

+* No further wallet lookups is required to create events, it would be more efficient.
+* Could be implemented as a function directly on the `wallet::Update` structure, a non-breaking API change.

+**Cons:**

+* A `wallet::Update` only contains the blocks, tx, and anchors found during a sync or full scan.
+It does not show how this data changes the canonical status of already known blocks and tx.

 ## Decision Outcome

+Chosen option:

-Chosen option: "Option 3", because it can be delivered to users in the next minor release.
+"Option 3" for the 2.2 release because it can be delivered to users as a minor release.
 This option also lets us get user feedback and see how the events are used before forcing all users to generate them during an update.

+"Option 2" for the 3.0 release to simplify the API by only using one function `apply_update` that will now return events.

 ### Positive Consequences